shiping106106/shiping106106/README.md

 - 👋 Hi, I’m Shiping Song
 - 👀 I’m interested in chess, mma, bouldering, marathon running, stocks
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me shipng106106@gmail.com

 <!---
 shiping106106/shiping106106 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.